How to Homestead – A Guide for Beginners

 mason jars with different levels of canning headspace

 Many people associate homesteading with “getting back to the land” or being completely disconnected from public utilities.
-Some homesteaders do this, but you don't need to be off grid to live more sustainably.
+Some homesteaders do this, but you don’t need to be off grid to be more self-reliant.

 Both sets of grandparents used wood heat, which any wood stove user will tell you “heats you up twice”.
 You warm up once when you cut it, and once when you burn it.